 Something remarkable happened to me recently.
 I stepped out of my comfort zone and into a world of teaching.
-Four weeks ago I set out on the adventure of teaching some dedicated crafters and readers of this blog how to design SVG cut files, just like I do here.
+I set out on the adventure of teaching some dedicated crafters and readers of this blog how to design SVG cut files, just like I do here.
 I had been thinking of doing it for some time now, but I’ll be honest—I wondered if I could really do it.
-But my readers asked, and I listened, and I opened enrollment on a special course I call the CUT ABOVE.
-We are just about halfway through our course and many of them just finished the unit where I teach them how to make their very own paper flower designs.
+But my readers asked, and I listened, and I created a special course I call the CUT ABOVE.
+At about halfway through our course, I taught them how to make their very own paper flower designs.

 They say a picture is worth a thousand words, so let me know SHOW you the paper flowers that my amazing students have designed: